-The interesting outcome is that SK converges to a MicroAverage F_1 measure of 56.4% (compare with Table 2).
-This shows that the word similarity provided by WN is consistent and effective for TC.
+The important outcome is that SK converges to a MicroAverage F_1 measure of 56.4% (compare with Table 2).
+This shows that the word similarity provided by WN is still consistent and, although in the worst case, slightly effective for TC: the evidence is that a suitable balancing between lexical ambiguity and topical relatedness is captured by the SVM learning.